jeffpar/pcjs.v1/_posts/2016-03-06-touching-windows.md

 (aka Force Touch), and using pressure to determine the user's intent, but most devices don't have that feature, and I'm not sure I'd want to rely on that anyway.

-The PCjs soution: if you *tap and hold* for more than 200ms, and then start moving, your movements become the equivalent of a *mouse drag* operation.
+The PCjs solution: if you *tap and hold* for more than 200ms, and then start moving, your movements become the equivalent of a *mouse drag* operation.

 This is my first stab at touch-to-mouse conversion, and it's not perfect, but it's already fairly usable,